 After the phone call he paced the almost empty house swearing and cursing.
 As if his plate was not heaped enough with misery, now a fresh layer of humiliation was going to be to be added to it, because a couple of nosy old people wanted to break into his pathetic life to rub salt on burning wounds.

 What is wrong with these people anyway?
-Why can’t their mind their own business and stay in their homes, instead of flying half way around the world to dance on the ruins of his marriage.
+Why can’t they mind their own business and stay in their homes, instead of flying half way around the world to dance on the ruins of his marriage?

 Just because they were related to him did not give them the right to barge into his life unceremoniously.
 Just because he spent a few happy childhood-summers at their home, did not give them the liberty to invite themselves over shamelessly.

-No, he cannot let that happen.
-He will not allow some old busybodies to trespass his privacy.
+No, he could not let that happen.
+He would not allow some old busybodies to trespass his privacy.
 It made no difference whatsoever that his mother was very close to this older sister of hers.
 He will not let others dictate his life anymore.
 He has had enough.